MP Estate Planning UK

 When income is treated as the settlor’s under settlements legislation

-Where the settlor retains influence or benefits a close relative, settlements legislation can apply.
-In these cases the law treats the receipts as the settlor’s for tax purposes.
+Where the settlor or their spouse or civil partner can benefit from the trust, HMRC’s settlements legislation can apply.
+In these cases the law treats the trust income as the settlor’s for tax purposes, regardless of who actually receives the cash.
+This is what makes a trust “settlor-interested.”

-Practical effect: even if a spouse or minor child gets the cash, the settlor may bear the tax liability and must be shown as responsible for tax paid.
+Practical effect: even if a spouse, civil partner or minor unmarried child gets the income, the settlor may bear the full tax liability and must declare the income on their own Self Assessment.

 How trustees account when the settlor is taxable

-Trustees normally pay tax as the sums arise and file the Trust and Estate Tax Return.
-They must also give the settlor a clear statement showing amounts and tax paid.
+Trustees pay tax on the income as it arises and file the SA900 trust and estate tax return.
+They must also provide the settlor with a clear statement showing the gross amounts and the tax paid on their behalf.

-What the settlor then does: report the figures on Self Assessment and claim credit for tax the trustees have already settled on their behalf.
+What the settlor then does: report the trust income figures on their own Self Assessment and claim credit for the tax the trustees have already paid.
+If the settlor’s marginal rate is lower than the trust rate, they may be able to reclaim the difference.

 “Cashflow and liability do not always match.
-Clear papers prevent family confusion.”
+Clear records prevent family confusion.”

-• Trustees’ duty: keep evidence, pay the tax, and issue a statement promptly.
+• Trustees’ duty: keep evidence, pay the tax, and issue a statement to the settlor promptly after the tax year.

-• Risk: families assume the recipient pays tax, but liability can remain with the settlor.
+• Risk: families often assume the person who receives the cash pays the tax, but liability can remain entirely with the settlor.

 ScenarioWho receives cashWho has tax liabilityKey trustee action